 They say not to judge a book by its cover.
 But when I walked into a hotel in Brussels my first impression was of heavy red curtains and gold chandeliers.
 I couldn’t help but be reminded of the Scene description of Huis Clos (No Exit, in English): a plain room furnished in the style of the French ‘Second Empire’.

 One note (and potential – minor – spoiler, for those who haven’t read No Exit).
 No Exit takes place in Hell.
-The implication is that Hell, at least for some people, is decorated in the style of Louis XIV’s elegant and overly elaborate red velvet brocades and gold and gilded chandeliers.
+The implication is that Hell is decorated in the style of Louis XIV.
+That means elegant and overly elaborate red velvet brocades and gold and gilded chandeliers.
 So when I see that style, I immediately laugh to myself, “welcome to Hell.”

 First Impressions Impact UX